Prime Minister of Pakistan: History

 Following a contempt of court case, the Supreme Court permanently disqualified Prime Minister Yousuf Raza Gillani.
 Originally, the PPP nomination was Makhdoom Shahbuddin, but he was forced to withdraw after the ANF issued non-bailable arrest warrants against him.
 Raja Pervaiz Ashraf became the prime minister and remained in office until 2013.
 The general election held in 2013 saw the PML(N) almost achieve a supermajority.
-Following this, Nawaz Sharif was elected as Prime Minister, returning to the post for the third time after a fourteen-year absence, in a democratic transition.
-In July 2017, Nawaz Sharif disqualified as prime minister following corruption charges against him resulting from Panama papers leak which also forced Iceland prime minister to resign.
+Following this, Nawaz Sharif was elected as prime minister, returning to the post for the third time after a fourteen-year absence, in a democratic transition.
+In July 2017, Nawaz Sharif was disqualified as prime minister, not on the corruption charges linked to Panama papers leak that he was questioned for in extension due to his sons, but for failing to declare as in his nomination papers, salary from a company owned by his son.
+His lawyer insisted that though the ousted prime minister was designated chairman of the company, he had never drawn any salary from the company, however, the judges consulting Black's Law Dictionary chose to disqualify Nawaz Sharif for not paying taxes on an asset he never held but could have.

 On 18 August 2018, Imran Khan was sworn in as the country's 22nd prime minister.
-On 10 April 2022, a constitutional crisis culminated in Khan losing a motion of no confidence with 174 votes cast against him, ending his premiership and making him the first Prime Minister of Pakistan to be removed from office through a motion of no confidence.
+On 10 April 2022, a constitutional crisis culminated in Khan losing a motion of no confidence with 174 votes cast against him, ending his premiership and making him the first prime minister of Pakistan to be legitimately removed from office, through a motion of no confidence.

-On 11th April 2022, Shehbaz Sharif was elected as the country's 23rd Prime Minister.
+On 11 April 2022, Shehbaz Sharif was elected as the country's 23rd Prime Minister.
 He won by majority 174 votes in the National Assembly of Pakistan.
-Sharif will serve a term, at most of almost one year to fulfill Imran Khan's term until the 2023 Pakistani General Election, though the election may be called earlier.
+Sharif served two years to fulfill Imran Khan's term until the 2024 Pakistani General Election.
+The elections were originally meant to be conducted in 2023 but were delayed due a pertaining legal issue between PTI and Election Commission of Pakistan.

+On 3 March 2024, Shehbaz Sharif was re-elected for the second time as the country's 24th Prime Minister.
+He won by majority in the National Assembly of Pakistan against Omar Ayub Khan in a disputed elections.